Entity Matching using Large Language Models: Scenario 1: Zero-shot Prompting

 \textbf{Sensitivity:} Small variations in prompts can have a large impact on the overall task performance~\cite{foundationalWrangleVLDB2022,zhao2021calibrate,promptingSurvey2023}.
-We measure this prompt sensitivity as the standard deviation (SD) of the F1 scores of a model over all 10 prompt designs.
-We list this standard deviation in the lower section of Tables~\ref{tab:mean-results-zeroshot} and~\ref{tab:zero-shot-1}.
-Comparing the prompt sensitivity of the models, the GPT4 model is most invariant to the wording of the prompt (mean-SD 2.26) while also achieving high results with most of the prompt designs.
-Comparing the sensitivity of GPT4 to the GPT3.5 models shows that the later models have a significantly higher prompt sensitivity.
-For the open source LLMs, the better performing SOLAR has the highest prompt sensitivity among all models tested (mean-SD 16.05), making prompt search a must.
-Mixtral is slightly less sensitive (mean-SD 13.68) while the Beluga2 model is least sensitive among the open-source models.
+We measure this prompt sensitivity as the standard deviation (SD) of the F1 scores of a model over all 10 prompt designs and list this standard deviation in the lower section of Tables~\ref{tab:zero-shot-1} and~\ref{tab:mean-results-zeroshot}.
+Comparing the prompt sensitivity of the models, the GPT4 model is most invariant to the wording of the prompt (mean standard deviation 2.26) while also achieving high results with most of the prompt designs.
+Comparing the sensitivity of GPT4 to all other models shows that they have a significantly higher prompt sensitivity (standard deviation 6.18 to 18.54 in Table~\ref{tab:mean-results-zeroshot}).

 \textbf{Prompt to Model Fit:} The best result for each model is set bold in Table \ref{tab:zero-shot-1}, the second best result is underlined.
 This highlighting shows that there is no prompt design that performs best for most models.
-Taking the mean F1 scores in Table ~\ref{tab:mean-results-zeroshot} as basis, the prompt design \textit{domain-complex} performs best for the GPT4, SOLAR, Beluga2 and Mixtral models, while the prompt design \textit{domain-simple} works best for the GPT-Turbo models.
-When looking at the best performing prompts per dataset in Table~\ref{tab:zero-shot-1}, the highlighting of best and second best results clearly shows that there is no prompt that works best for a specific model or dataset.
-As a result, a prompt search is necessary for each model/dataset combination.
+As a result, a general statement of how to design a prompt for the entity matching task cannot be made.
+While the presented analysis is not exhaustive regarding all possible prompt designs, the results indicate that the best prompt depends on the model/dataset combination.
+While a good performing prompt can be found by testing a set of pre-defined prompts (as we did), automated approaches for prompt tuning and evolution could still further improve the results~\cite{wang2022prompttuning,fernando2023promptbreeder}.